List of The Book of Boba Fett characters: Fennec Shand

-Din Djarin
+The Mandalorian

-Din Djarin, also known by his sobriquet The Mandalorian, is a lone Mandalorian bounty hunter that protects a young alien named Grogu.
+Din Djarin, known by his sobriquet The Mandalorian, is a lone Mandalorian bounty hunter that protects a young alien named Grogu.
 He appears as the title character and protagonist in the series The Mandalorian.
 In The Book of Boba Fett "Chapter 5: Return of the Mandalorian", he tracks and kills a bounty and brings their head in exchange for directions to a Mandalorian hideout.
 He finds the Armorer and Paz Vizsla, who are the last survivors of his Mandalorian warrior tribe, and they ask him about the Darksaber he has.
-Vizsla, whose ancestor created the Darksaber, duels Djarin for the Darksaber and loses, but Djarin reveals that he broke the Mandalorian code by removing his helmet and is stripped of his title as a Mandalorian.
+Vizsla, whose ancestor created the Darksaber, duels the Mandalorian for the Darksaber and loses, but the Mandalorian reveals that he broke the Mandalorian code by removing his helmet and is stripped of his title as a Mandalorian.
 When he visits Peli Motto, he gets a new ship called the Naboo N-1 starfighter to replace his old one.
 Later, Shand asks if he can help Boba Fett with the imminent war against the Pykes, and he agrees.

-Din Djarin is portrayed by Pedro Pascal, who also plays the character in The Mandalorian.
+The Mandalorian is voiced by Pedro Pascal, and portrayed by body doubles Brendan Wayne, Lateef Crowder, and Barry Lowin, who also together play the character in The Mandalorian.
 Brendan Wayne and Lateef Crowder serve as the body doubles for Pascal.
-Favreau said that Din Djarin was inspired by Clint Eastwood’s character The Man with No Name.
+Favreau said that the Mandalorian was inspired by Clint Eastwood's character The Man with No Name.
 Pascal has said that he was a Star Wars fan as a kid and that his favorite character was Boba Fett.
-Many were glad to see Pascal as Djarin starring in The Book of Boba Fett.
-Polygon's Matt Patches praised the character saying, "Pedro Pascal's Din Djarin... steps back to the spotlight, and acts like the Boba Fett fans fell in love with in the first place."
+Many were glad to see Pascal as the Mandalorian starring in The Book of Boba Fett.
+Polygon's Matt Patches praised the character, noting that he "steps back to the spotlight, and acts like the Boba Fett fans fell in love with in the first place."